OSGeo/gdal/doc/source/drivers/raster/gti.rst

 GTI XML format
 ----------------

-A `XML schema of the GDAL GTI format <https://raw.githubusercontent.com/OSGeo/gdal/master/data/gdaltileindex.xsd>`_ is available.
+A XML schema of the GDAL GTI format (:source_file:`frmts/gti/data/gdaltileindex.xsd`) is available.

 The following artificial example contains all potential elements and attributes.